ph142-ucb/sp20/syllabus.md

 ## Technology Resources

 Since this class relies on heavy use of technology (laptops, etc.), we want to make sure everyone has the resources to succeed.
-If you need to borrow a laptop from the school library, you can do so--more info [here](https://ds-modules.github.io/curriculum-guide/technology/resources).
+If you need to borrow a laptop from the school library, see [here](https://ds-modules.github.io/curriculum-guide/technology/resources).

 ## Questions and Concerns